RoadRach/DETechAssessment-RachelAng/README.md

 ### Things to clarify
 -

-### Assumptions:
+### Assumptions Checklist:
-[ ] AWS is the cloud service provider
+- [ ] AWS is the cloud service provider
-[ ]  Users are all based in Singapore
+- [ ]  Users are all based in Singapore
-[ ] Image processing is meant by photoshop, filtering, or photo enhacement services [ ] Kafka stream is an external entity and only interacts with the cloud environment is uploading images to the cloud environment
+- [ ] Image processing is meant by photoshop, filtering, or photo enhacement services
+- [ ] Kafka stream is an external entity and only interacts with the cloud environment is uploading images to the cloud environment
-[ ] Code written by engineers are in Java
+- [ ] Code written by engineers are in Java
-[ ] Asumming code written are in short segments, run time for each function does not exceed 10 minutes [ ] Data produced for BI includes encrypted customer information, service survey response [ ] Business intelligence would use data for financial and market research purposes [ ] If system crashes, there has to be a backup ready [ ] Service has to be available 24/7
+- [ ] Asumming code written are in short segments, run time for each function does not exceed 10 minutes
+- [ ] Data produced for BI includes encrypted customer information, service survey response
+- [ ] Business intelligence would use data for financial and market research purposes
+- [ ] If system crashes, there has to be a backup ready
+- [ ] Service has to be available 24/7

 ### System Requirements/Considerations: